Geometric inflexibility and 3-manifolds that fiber over the circle: Introduction

 Although Theorem~\ref{introinflex} does not give estimates on the bi-Lipschitz constant in the thin part, this is to be expected.
 Indeed, there are harmonic deformations whose distortion within a Margulis tube is roughly constant over the tube and does not decay in the depth into the tube -- the pointwise bounds on the distortion (the {\em strain}) are determined by its behavior on the boundary of the tube.
 In this sense, Theorem~\ref{introinflex} is sharp, and in fact optimal, in that we can only expect at best exponential decay of the bi-Lipschitz constant in the thick part.

 On the other hand, the proof of Theorem~\ref{introinflex} is quite robust and applies to a variety of other situations.
 For example we can control the ratio of the change in length of moderate length geodesics by constants that exponentially decay in the depth of the geodesic in the convex core.
 We obtain similar control over short geodesics by measuring the depth of their entire Margulis tubes.
-Our methods also apply to deformations of hyperbolic cone-manifolds where the depth is measured by distance from the singular locus.
+In a future paper we will apply our methods to deformations of hyperbolic cone-manifolds where the depth is measured by distance from the singular locus.
 For both smooth, complete hyperbolic manifolds and for cone-manifolds, the Schwarzian derivative can be similarly controlled at components of the conformal boundary that are fixed under the deformation.

 We emphasize that while McMullen's inflexibility theorem is ultimately a consequence of the compactness of hyperbolic 3-manifolds with injectivity radius bounds and basepoints in the convex core, our arguments harness explicit analytic estimates on the pointwise $L^2$-norm of the deformation to obtain sharp estimates on the bi-Lipschitz distortion of a deformation at infinity.